python/cpython/Doc/library/datetime.rst

 .. class:: time(hour[, minute[, second[, microsecond[, tzinfo]]]])

    All arguments are optional.  *tzinfo* may be ``None``, or an instance of a :class:`tzinfo` subclass.
-The remaining arguments may be ints or longs, in the following ranges:
+The remaining arguments may be integers, in the following ranges:

    * ``0 <= hour < 24``